FelixOnline/v2/content/articles/2013-1-31-title-from-the-queen-for-imperial-professor.md

 subtitle: >
   One of only twelve in the UK
 date: "2013-01-31 22:34:04 +0000"

 # Attributes from Felix Online V1
 id: "3198"
 old_path: /news/3198/title-from-the-queen-for-imperial-professor
 aliases:
  - /news/3198/title-from-the-queen-for-imperial-professor
+imported: true
+comments:
+ - What is this Department of Engineering and why have I never heard of it Well done to Professor ToumazouIf anyone has ever wondered when Our Sovereign Lady last visited the Imperial College of Science Technology and Medicine there is a brief clip on the internet from the day when she Most Graciously granted us a Royal Charterhttpwwwyoutubecomwatchv0MkLcsg8SRAHopefully She will visit again soon

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true